mendersoftware/mender-docs/10.Downloads/docs.md

 By default, the script installs the [remote terminal](#remote-terminal-add-on) and [configure](#mender-configure-add-on) add-ons in addition to the client.
 If you do not want this feature you can provide additional arguments to the script specifying which packages you want to install.
-For example, the following will only install the Mender client:
+For example, the following will only install the Mender-auth and Mender-update clients:

 <!--AUTOMATION: ignore -->
 ```bash